AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 :ada:`No_Transfer_In_Progess`.
 Procedure :ada:`Start_Transfer` first
 sets that variable to :ada:`False` so that a caller to :ada:`Wait_For_Completion` will suspend until the transaction completes one way or the other.
-Eventually the handler sets :ada:`No_Transfer_In_Progess` to :ada:`True`.
+Eventually, the handler sets :ada:`No_Transfer_In_Progess` to :ada:`True`.